jmmadsen/e2e_analytics/README.md

 When deploying, make sure to update the axios.defaults.baseURL to the cloud URL in `App.js` in the client.
 This is compiled at build time, and cannot be controlled by an environment variable.

+It is assumed the User Interface does not need to be optimized for mobile.
+If it does, additional attention will need to be paid to the React-Bootstrap Layout objects and sizings.

 ## Running Locally

 ### user_interface